nvpnathan/DU-Cloud-APIs/README.md

     pip install -r requirements.txt
     ```

-4. Set up your environment variables by creating a `.env` file in the root directory and adding the following variables:
+4. Set up your environment variables by copying `.env.example` to `.env` file in the root directory and provide the `APP_ID` and `APP_SECRET` from your Cloud Envirnment:

   ```env
   APP_ID=